 Quilt Design.
 You will be asked to reference your quilt design.
 It can be an original design, from a pattern or kitset or Block of the Month or inspired by a photo or quilt.
 It is important that you correctly answer this question.

 Quilt story.
 You will be asked to supply a brief explanation (maximum of 75 words) of your inspiration for the quilt and any other interesting details e.g. who it was made for.
 We suggest you have this in a document ready to paste into your online entry.

 Delivery of quilts.
-Entries to be delivered to July Guild Meeting at Waterloo School Hall, Lower Hutt on Saturday 28 July 2018 between 1pm to 4pm.
-Entries will close at the end of the meeting.
+Entries to be delivered to July Guild Meeting at Waterloo School Hall, Lower Hutt on Saturday 25th July 2020 between 1pm to 3pm.

 If you have any questions, please contact;